harisankar-krishna-swamy/Linux-From-Scratch-LFS-of-Hari/README.md

-# *Linux From Scratch Build* LFS by Hari - Details of build
+# *Linux From Scratch Build* LFS by Hari

-## Steps, Command histories, Logs of Hari's Linux build! are in this repository
+## Steps, Command histories, Logs of build are in this repository

+## 1. Host system

+Operating System: Debian GNU/Linux 12 with KDE
+Kernel Version: 6.1.0-23-amd64 (64-bit)
+Graphics Platform: X11

+Build essentials were already installed on system.

-## 1. Notes
+## 2. Notes

-### Bash command history files may have overlaps.
+a) Bash command history files may have overlaps.
 They were taken during build using history command
-### All logs of packages in chapters are captured.
+b) All logs of packages in chapters are captured.
 One or two exceptions are there.